ue22-p22/web/notebooks/36-async.md

 +++ {"slideshow": {"slide_type": "slide"}}

-let us observe this code running with a valid URL, and then an invalid, URL
+let us observe this code running with a valid URL, and then an invalid URL

 ```{code-cell}
 ---